 Key Stage 3

 The language studied is based on the tutor group, with half of the year group taking French and half taking Spanish and they will study this for 5 hours a fortnight.
-In year 8, they will continue with this language but may be set by ability.
+In year 8, they will continue with this language.

 The aim of year 7 is to continually build on prior learning whilst gaining confidence in the spoken and written language.